wang-h-w/traffic-sign-detection/README.md

 After trained the cascaded network, you have to adapt the files in data_providers folder to fit your dataset, then run:

         python ./SingleDetection/TSD_env_train.py

+### 3. Run on your Windows!
+(NEW!)
+No need to setup the environment.
+We now provide an .exe application that can be run directly on Windows 10/11.
+Only for **SingleDetection**.

+You can download our application from: https://jbox.sjtu.edu.cn/l/xFFNV8.
+Just click **main.exe** and detect the sign!

 ## License